jannis2301/chore-door/README.md

 # **Chore Door**

-Chore Door is a single-page interactive game built with JavaScript This training project is prepared by [Codecademy](https://www.codecademy.com).
+Chore Door is a single-page interactive game built with JavaScript.
+This training project is prepared by [Codecademy](https://www.codecademy.com).

 ## Table of Contents